Auckland is the largest city in New Zealand, both in physical size and population, with 1.2 million people residing in this thriving metropolis.

-One of my favourite places in Auckland is the West Coast, home to the 16,000 hectare Waitakere Ranges Regional Park and some of the most beautiful black sand beaches you will ever see.
+One of my favorite places in Auckland is the West Coast, home to the 16,000 hectare Waitakere Ranges Regional Park and some of the most beautiful black sand beaches you will ever see.

 Nature is wild there.

 The 77km trail Hillary Trail is the best way to discover this primeval wonderland.
 The trail opened in 2010 and was created by connecting a network of pre-established hiking trails.
 It generally takes four days to hike, with basic camping grounds to overnight at along the way.

 The trail is named for one of New Zealand’s most famous sons, Sir Edmund Hillary, the man who was the first to conquer the highest mountain in the world, Mount Everest.

 The Waitakere Ranges were Sir Edmund’s backyard and he spent a lot of time hiking the numerous trails linking rugged black sand beaches to lonely waterfalls in the untouched coastal rainforest that looks like a set out of Jurassic Park.

 Along with a visit to Hobbiton, the Hillary trail was on my ‘must do’ list when I was back in Auckland for three months at the end of 2013.

 As I was temping during the week, it left the weekends as my only chance to do the trail.
 I didn’t want to attempt to hike 77km in only two days so after a bit of research, we picked a section of the trail that seemed do-able over a two day period and encompassed arguably the most scenic section of the hike.